ApexAI/performance_test/README.md

 1. When running performance test it prints
 `ERROR: You must compile with FastRTPS support to enable FastRTPS as communication mean.`

-You need to build with `--cmake-args -DPERFORMANCE_TEST_USE_FASTRTPS` to switch from ROS 2 to FastRTPS.
+You need to build with `--cmake-args -DPERFORMANCE_TEST_FASTRTPS_ENABLED=ON` to switch from ROS 2 to FastRTPS.